RaSi96/uoe-submissions/README.md

     ```

 You can also navigate to each (sub-)directory and run `make` from there if you prefer not to do it from root-level; it's the same.
 Compiled PDFs will appear in their specific `module-<code>/coursework-<N>/` folder.
 The root-level [`Makefile`](https://github.com/RaSi96/uoe-submissions/blob/dev/Makefile) also has commented instructions how to build submission PDFs.

+## Statement of Academic Honesty
+As mentioned, this repo is dedicated to hosting _my_ submissions to coursework questions asked of me, during my MSc in Mathematical Finance as a student of the University of Exeter from September 2025 to September 2026.
+All the work here is my original work, uploaded exactly as submitted, with citations and references aligned with the University's academic standards; shared for **educational, illustrative, and reference purposes only**.
+Note that I only upload courseworks _after_ they have been formally graded.

+Just as I worked on all of this by myself, it is in the interest of all humanity and a reflection of but a modicum of common sense & integrity that future students also work on their coursework independently, and in line with their institution's academic code.
+This material is **not** to be adapted or submitted - either wholly, or in part - as part of any academic assessments elsewhere, as doing so would violate academic integrity principles.
+You, dear reader, may view, read, and learn from this material, but you may **not** republish, reuse for assessment, claim authorship, or plagiarise any part of this work.
+Any misuse is solely the responsibility of the individual who chooses to engage in it.

+For a general overview on the University of Exeter's academic integrity philosophy, please [visit this webpage](https://www.exeter.ac.uk/students/facultycases/academicconductandpractice/).